Craps Side Bets

 • 7 – 1:1

-With this side bet, players would not make huge profits but the small winnings they make would be quite regular.
-The probability of tossing a hard 6 or a hard in the next roll is around 5.55%.
-Hard totals consist of pair of numbers – a hard 6 is 3-3, while a hard 8 is 4-4.
-So, the possible combinations here are 2, offering odds of 17:1.
+With this side bet, players will not make huge profits, but the small, frequent wins can add up.
+The probability of tossing a hard 6 or a hard 8 on the next roll is around 5.55%.
+Hard totals consist of a pair of identical numbers – a hard 6 is 3-3, while a hard 8 is 4-4.
+Therefore, there are only two possible combinations, offering true odds of 17:1.

 Small and Tall

-The Small and Tall side bet can be found in various casinos because it is very simple and straightforward for players to make, while also attracting casino operators due to the relatively high house edge.
-With this side bet, players bet that all “small” or “tall” numbers will be rolled before a 7.
-The betting area for the Small and Tall bet, also known as Bonus Craps, is located in the middle section of the table.
+The Small and Tall side bet can be found in many casinos because it is simple for players to understand and attractive to operators due to its relatively high house edge.
+With this side bet, players bet that all “small” or all “tall” numbers will be rolled before a 7.
+The betting area for Small and Tall, also known as Bonus Craps, is located in the middle section of the table.

-The so-called “small” numbers are 2, 3, 4, 5, and 6, while the “tall” totals include 8, 9, 10, 11, and 12.
-Note that in order for the bet to win, all numbers from the preferred group must be rolled before the shooter tosses a 7.
-At least two different versions of this side bet could be found.
-In the first one, players make either the Small or the Tall bets – the probability for winning is the same for both bets at 0.026354, which is around 1 in 38.
-The payouts are also the same and may vary:
+The so-called “small” numbers are 2, 3, 4, 5, and 6, whereas the “tall” totals include 8, 9, 10, 11, and 12.
+For the bet to win, every number from the chosen group must be rolled before the shooter tosses a 7.
+At least two different versions of this side bet can be found.
+In the first, players wager on either the Small or the Tall numbers – the probability of winning is the same for both at 0.026354, which is about 1 in 38.
+The payouts are also identical and may vary:

 • Small/Tall bet wins – Pays 34:1, the house edge is 7.76%